 Expertly Designed and Facilitated

-Your customized program will be personally designed and led by me, Carrie Spaulding, a Professional Certified Coach, seasoned trainer and facilitator, and professional improviser with 19 years of experience performing, teaching, and directing improvisation professionally.
+Your customized program will be personally designed and led by me, Carrie Spaulding, a Professional Certified Coach, seasoned trainer, teacher, speaker, and facilitator, and professional improviser with 19 years of experience performing, teaching, and directing improvisation professionally.

 Ready to plan a powerful program?
 Let’s chat.
 We’ll discuss the goals, challenges, and needs of your organization or team, and determine the perfect program for you.

 “Loved the energy, loved the focus, loved the improv.
 You have to hear Carrie.” –Peter James, PhD, ACC, President, ICF-Chicago